Sometimes we forget that dogs are not human.

 Including fruit in your dog’s diet has a number of benefits:

 - Proteins such as meat make a dog’s body more acidic.
-Feeding your dog fruit can have an alkalising effect on a dog’s vital organs.
-Organs such as the liver, pancreas, heart and kidneys function better in an alkaline environment.
+Feeding your dog fruit can have an alkalizing effect on a dog’s vital organs.
+Organs such as the liver, pancreas, heart, and kidneys function better in an alkaline environment.
 Lowering the acidity of these organs can prevent inflammation, which is the cause of many chronic diseases.

 - Fruits are choc-full of antioxidants.
 These protect against free radicals — the molecules that contribute to aging.

 Things to be Aware of When Feeding Your Dog Fruit

 While fruit can be a delicious and nutritious treat, it is important to feed it to your dog in moderation.
 Remember, dogs are first and foremost carnivores and fruit should never replace a meat-based diet.

 Most fruits are also made up of water, sugar, and nutrients.
 If your dog eats too much fruit, it can cause a stomach ache, cramps and other nasty digestive problems such as gas and diarrhea.